stephenbeese/Snooker-Hall-Booking-System/README.md

 #### **Booking System**
 - Create Booking
 - View Booking
+- Update Booking
 - Delete Booking
-- Edit Booking

 Users are able to create, read, update and delete their bookings.
 Users must be logged in to use this functionality.

-This helps the admin know that the account is correct and
+#### **Account System**
+Users are able to create an account with Django's built in account system (AllAuth).
+Having this functionality allows users to be able to view their specific bookings.
+It also allows the admin to ensure that they know who is coming in for a booking.

+#### **User Input Validation**
+- **No double bookings** - A user is unable to book a table if its already booking from another user for the time and date they desire.
+- **A user is unable to book two tables at once** - A user cannot book two different tables for the same date and time.
+This is to prevent large bookings and people accidently booking more than once.
+- **The submitted start time must be earlier than the end time** - This has to be the case as you can't have a booking with these form inputs
+- **The selected start time can only be between 11:00:00 and 22:00:00** - This is to fit within the snooker hall's opening times.
+The reason it is restricted like this is so you can't have a start time that starts when the club is closing.
+- **The selected end time can only be between 12:00:00 and 23:00:00** - This is to fit within the snooker hall's opening times.
+The reason it is restricted like this is so you can't have an end time for when the club is opening.
+- **The booked date cannot be in the past** - This makes sure that the booking is for the future and not the past.

+If any of the above conditions are met.
+The user will be shown an error message corresponding to the given error.
+They will be asked to change the part that was causing the issue.

 #### **Collapsable Navbar**
 - The navbar is set to become collapsable when viewed on medium size screens and below.
-This is beneficial as when the viewport width is smaller the navbar may become squashed.
+This is beneficial as when the viewport width is smaller the navbar becomes squashed.
 Having the navbar dropdown like this improves the UI and is intuitive the user.

 #### **Auto Scrolling Images**
 - The home page contains an auto scrolling carousel.
 The carousel contains images of the three cue sports available at the club.
 This immediately shows the user what the club has to offer.
-It also offers a 'Book Now!' button making it easy for the user to quickly get to the booking form page.
+It also offers a 'Book Now!' button making it easy for the user to quickly get to the reservtion form page.

 #### **Overflow Boxes**
 - The testimonial section includes a scrolling overflow box.
 This means that the size of the testimonial section will still remain a consistent size despite the amount of testimonials it contains.

-#### **User Input Validation**
-- **No double bookings** - A user is unable to book a table if its already booking from another user for the time and date they desire.
-- **A user is unable to book two tables at once** - A user cannot book two different tables for the same date and time.
-This is to prevent large bookings and people accidently booking more than once.
-- **The submitted start time must be earlier than the end time** - This has to be the case as you can't have a booking with these inputs
-- **The selected start time can only be between 11:00:00 and 22:00:00** - This is to fit within the snooker halls opening times.
-The reason it is restricted like this is so you can't have a start time that starts when the club is closing.
-- **The selected end time can only be between 12:00:00 and 23:00:00** - This is to fit within the snooker halls opening times.
-The reason it is restricted like this is so you can't have an end time for when the club is opening.
-- **The booked date cannot be in the past** - This makes sure that the booking is for the future and not the past.

-If any of the above conditions are met.
-The user will be shown an error message corresponding to the given error.
-They will be asked to change the part that was causing the issue.

 #### **Testimonials**
 - Users have the ability to submit testimonials.